Top 25 Pakistani Sweets & Desserts (With Pictures)

 11. Gajreela (Carrot Pudding)

 Gajreela is often prepared during the winter months.
 It is a blend of milk (sometimes powdered), carrots, and rice garnished with lots of nuts.
+This amazing dessert is made by gently simmering the ingredients until they meld into a rich and creamy harmony.

-You don’t have to leave jalebi for dessert; you can also have it as a quick breakfast because it is very easy to prepare.
+You don’t have to leave Jalebi for dessert; you can also have it as a quick breakfast because it is very easy to prepare.
 The main ingredients are maida flour, saffron, ghee, and sugar.
 Maida flour is much like all-purpose flour and the mixture is deep-fried in the ghee before being dipped in sugar syrup.

 13. Kalakand (Cheesecake Made with Sweetened Milk)

 This dessert is rich in the sweet flavors of khoya, which is a mix of milk and sugar.
-Chopped nuts give is a subtle grainy consistency and it ends up tasting like a mix between fudge and cake.
+Chopped nuts give it a subtle grainy consistency and it ends up tasting like a mix between fudge and cake.
 It takes a while to make and the process is a little complex.

 14. Chom Chom

 If the thought of milk, cream, flour, and sugar gets you craving, you should try this one.
-Cottage cheese is prepared in sugar syrup then served with grated coconut and chopped nuts.
+Cottage cheese is prepared in sugar syrup and then served with grated coconut and chopped nuts.
 It can be flavored with cardamom or lemon.

 15. Sohan Halwa